 When it comes right down to it, every business is in existence to turn a profit.
-When you select a managed service provider you want to find one that will work with you to help your company achieve its goals.
-A managed service provider that is interested in selling services or products that don’t match the needs of your company, just for the sake of making money is one that should be avoided.
-You are contracting with a provider that will maintain vital company systems, therefore you want someone on your side who is able and willing to create a package and price that reflects your needs and not their bottom line.
+You want to find one that will work with you to help your company achieve its goals.
+A managed service provider that is interested in selling services, that don’t match the needs of your company should be avoided.
+You are contracting with a provider that will maintain vital company systems.
+Therefore you want someone on your side, who is able and willing to create a package and price that reflects your needs and not their bottom line.

 Will it be cost effective?